 Just as importantly, the underlying company has a track record for delivering the goods under pressure.
 For instance, Main Street first offered MAIN stock to the public in 2007.
 While incurring volatility during the financial crisis, shares fought back.
-Today, it pays out a healthy dividend monthly that yields nearly 5.7%.
+Today, it pays out a healthy dividend monthly that yields a little more than 9%.

 Realty Income (O)

 Whenever discussions about monthly dividend stocks come about, it’s almost inevitable that you’ll hear the name Realty Income (NYSE:O).
 And that’s for good reason.
 Although a boring name, strong and consistent cash flows back up O stock.
 Obviously, this is critical for a company paying out monthly; after all, the money for dividends has to come from somewhere!

 But O stock has two reasons why it’s especially relevant at this juncture.
 First, the Federal Reserve is likely to lower interest rates despite robust domestic economic metrics.